- Fees: ₹ 145,802

 Students must have scored a minimum of 50 per cent marks during their secondary education to be eligible for a banking course.

 It is not compulsory to belong to a certain stream in 10+2 for being a part of a banking course.
 A student from any stream can enrol himself or herself in a banking course.
-(But, if a student wishes to enrol in a Bachelor of Commerce programme in banking then they must have commerce stream in their 10+2.
+(But, if a student wishes to enrol in a B.Com programme in banking then they must have commerce stream in their 10+2.
 Not only that but if a student has studied the subject economics in their higher secondary education then it will help them in pursuing a banking course.)

 Some of the popular banking courses at the graduate level are: